Literature

 Initiating opioids for chronic pain

-Klimas J, Gorfinkel L, Fairbairn N, et al. Strategies to Identify Patient Risks of Prescription Opioid Addiction When Initiating Opioids for Pain: A Systematic Review.
-JAMA Netw Open.
-2019;2(5):e193365.
-Published 2019 May 3. doi.org/10.1001/jamanetworkopen.2019.3365
+Klimas J, Gorfinkel L, Fairbairn N, Amato L, Ahamad K, Nolan S, Simel DL, Wood E. Strategies to Identify Patient Risks of Prescription Opioid Addiction When Initiating Opioids for Pain: A Systematic Review.
+JAMA Network Open.
+2019 May 03;2(5):e193365. doi.org/10.1001/jamanetworkopen.2019.3365

 Although prescription opioid use disorder is associated with substantial harms, strategies to identify patients with pain among whom prescription opioids can be safely prescribed have not been systematically reviewed.
 This study aimed to review factors associated with opioid addiction and screening tools for identifying adult patients at high vs low risk of developing symptoms of prescription opioid addiction when initiating prescription opioids.
 This study found that while a history of substance use disorder, certain mental health diagnoses, and concomitant prescription of certain psychiatric medications appeared useful for identifying patients at higher risk, few quality studies were available.
 No symptoms, signs, or screening tools were particularly useful for identifying those at lower risk.